arshad-sarfarz/company_policy_rag_assistant/README.md

 # 🧠 Company Policy RAG Assistant

-The **Company Policy RAG (Retrieval-Augmented Generation) Assistant** Assistant is an intelligent AI-powered tool designed to help employees quickly find information from company policies across multiple domains such as HR, IT, Security, and Operations.
+The **Company Policy RAG (Retrieval-Augmented Generation) Assistant** is an intelligent AI-powered tool designed to help employees quickly find information from company policies across multiple domains such as HR, IT, Security, and Operations.
 It uses a Retrieval-Augmented Generation pipeline to deliver precise, contextually relevant answers drawn directly from approved policy documents.

 ---

 ## 🚀 Features